Ultimate WordPress Security Guide for 2026

 Global phishing attacks

-WordPress comes with security features.
-Automatic updates, strong password requirements, and more work together to secure your site.
+WordPress itself comes automatic security updates, strong password checks, and more measures that work to secure your WordPress site.
+The problem is that these are not enough on their own.

 We recommend MalCare as a solid choice for the following reasons: